pollenflug-ship-it/Trisonica_Datalogger_Linux/README.md

 # Trisonica Data Logger - Linux Version

-Advanced data logging and visualization tool for Trisonica ultrasonic anemometer on Linux systems.
+Data logging and visualization tool for Trisonica ultrasonic anemometer on Linux systems.
 Tested with the Li-550P anemometer by LI-COR in combination with the USB-C adapter module.

 ![Terminal View](Terminal_View.png)